BTS's agency apologizes over band member's A-bomb shirt

 South Korean politicians criticized the Japanese broadcasters' decisions to cancel BTS appearances, accusing Japan of harboring "self-centered views on history" and letting politics interfere with cultural exchanges.

-It doesn't appear the T-shirt controversy is seriously affecting the band's huge popularity in Japan, with 50,000 people reportedly filling up the Tokyo Dome Wednesday evening to watch them perform.
+It doesn't appear the T-shirt controversy is seriously affecting the band's huge popularity in Japan, with 50,000 people reportedly filling up the Tokyo Dome to watch their performance Wednesday evening after a similar reception on Tuesday.

 The BTS agency said the A-bomb shirt's wearing was "in no way intentional" and that it wasn't designed to "injure or make light of those affected by the use of atomic weapons."
 It said it still apologizes for "failing to take the precautions that could have prevented the wearing of such clothing by our artist."